All Episodes

 We stand together against those who would try to do us harm.

-And that's what we've done over the last nine years, and we should take great pride in that.
+And that's what we've done over the last nine years.

-Well, her question was why is there so much more suspicion, resentment of Islam?
+Well, her question was, why is there so much more suspicion, resentment of Islam?

-Because he was gonna make it all.
+Because he was going to make it all.

-Uh, NASA to be used for Muslim outreach.
+NASA be used for Muslim outreach.

-Now I do have a question in regards to all this.
+Now, I do have a question in regards to all this.

 All well and good.